-NGMC works cooperatively with other area healthcare providers to care for all area citizens, particularly the indigent population.
-Providers are united to ensure consistent and quality patient care through enhanced coordination.
-Partners include, but aren't limited to, NGMC, the NGPG - Primary Care Clinic at Hall County Health Department, the Northeast Georgia Diagnostic

-Clinic, The Longstreet Clinic, Good News Clinics (indigent clinic), Medlink (federally qualified health center), as well as physicians.
+Indigent Care Council: NGMC has developed a Community Council on Caring for the Indigent.
+The purpose of the council is to identify a roadmap toward greater alignment and coordination around medical home management, with the objective being that healthcare providers in Hall County who care for the indigent population will unite to ensure consistent and quality patient care through enhanced coordination.
+Members of the council include representatives from NGMC, the Primary Care Clinic at Hall County Health Department, Northeast Georgia Diagnostic Clinic, The Longstreet Clinic, Good News Clinics (indigent clinic), Medlink (federally gualified health center), as well as physicians.

-Good News Clinics: NGMC provides funding to GNC that helps provide medications, medical supplies and other support for Good News Clinics - the largest free clinic in Georgia.
+Good News Clinics: Funding from NGMC helps provide medications, medical upplies and other support for Good News Clinics - the largest free clinic in Georgia.
 Founded in 1992, Good News Clinics is a Christian ministry that provides medical care to the indigent and uninsured population at no charge.
-Forty-three physicians, mid-level providers and 39 dentists volunteer to treat patients at Good News Clinics.
-In addition, over 300 specialist physicians volunteer to treat patients in their offices through referrals from Good News Clinics, Northeast Georgia Physicians Group (NGPG) - Primary Care Clinic at the Hall County Health Department and physicians in Hall County.
-In FY14, over \$400,000 was donated to help Good News Clinics provide care to indigent patients who were at or below 150% of the federal poverty guidelines and did not qualify for other programs.
+Forty-four physicians, five mid-level providers and 43 dentists volunteer to treat patients at Good News Clinics.
+In addition, 218 specialist physicians volunteer to treat patients in their offices through referrals from Good News Clinics, Northeast Georgia Physicians Group's (NGPG) practice at the Hall County Health Department and other physicians in Hall County.
+In FY13, more than \$300,000 was donated to help Good News Clinics provide care to indigent patients who were at or below 150% of the federal poverty guidelines and did not qualify for other programs.

 Clinical professionals from NGMC staff a Congestive Heart Failure Clinic at Good News Clinics (GNC), as well as a cardiology clinic.
-This project has been extremely successful with only 10 readmissions of GNC CHF patients in eight years.
-Additional health screenings are provided to vulnerable populations at GNC such as prostate screenings.
+Additional health screenings are provided to vulnerable populations at GNC such as prostate screenings, cancer education at churches or at community events.